 TrustPilot reviewer Jackie writes: “Within one week of [my] completing a form, [the senior tax advisor] was able to review in detail five years of my taxes and advise of any discrepancies and how I should proceed with future filings… This part of their service was completely free, which I found amazing.
 They truly are in business to help you with your IRS issues.”

-Oxford Tax Partners is well-equipped to resolve any tax debt situation.
-The organization can help taxpayers stop wage garnishment, remove liens and levies, or file for an offer-in-compromise or Partial Pay Installment Agreement (PPIA) to reduce overall tax debt and give you more time to pay.
+Oxford Tax Partners is well-equipped to resolve any back taxes situation.
+The organization can help taxpayers stop wage garnishment, remove liens and levies, or file for an offer-in-compromise or Partial Pay Installment Agreement (PPIA) to reduce overall back taxes and give you more time to pay.

 But that’s only the start.
 Oxford also specializes in helping customers file federal or state back taxes, file amended returns, or assist with tax planning.
 Oxford’s tax preparation services include business payroll tax planning, Alternative Minimum Tax (AMT) planning, and personal or corporate income tax prep, as well as bookkeeping services for businesses.